MeAmarP/Fruit-Classification/README.md

 ### TODO:
 - [ ] Test with more epochs.
+- [ ] Test with ResNet, InveptionV3,Xception models
 - [ ] Add method to print Top-K predicted categories/classes.
-- [ ] add method to Evaluate prediction accuracy and loss on whole test dataset.
+- [ ] Add method to Evaluate prediction accuracy and loss on whole test dataset.

 ## Refrences: